js2126/UK-Bank-Customers/README.md

 # UK-Bank-Customers

 Business Questions:
-1. What is the number of customers by gender and region.
+1. What is the number of customers by gender and region?
-2. What is the median age of customers by gender and region.
+2. What is the median age of customers by gender and region?

 The company wanted a clear dashboard to get a summary of the information in the data.